dmeuser/condor_PCL/README.md

 ### Code
 * `createSubmitDAG.py`: Main script which prepares all necessary configs and submit scripts for the studies.
 Run ranges, HG/LG option etc. are defined in the lower part of the script.
 The script can only be executed with active proxy since the `dasgoclient` is used to find the proper input files for a given run.
 The scripts runs roughly the following steps
     * Dictionary of `{run:[lumiRange1,lumiRange2]}` is created using an input json
-    * The longest lumi range is defined and used to setup the following configs
     * Log and run folders and the condor submits are prepared for each mille job (e.g. 20 mille jobs when using 100LS and 5LS per job) and for the final pede job (repeated for each run of the study)
     * `milleStep_ALCA(_HG).py` is setup based on the templates in `templates/` by defining the input files as well as the lumi
     * The config for the dagman job is produced looping over the mille and pede submitting script prepared before